Definition: citing a book

 If you want to know how to cite a book, the above table lists and explains all necessary pieces of information that must be included.
 Nevertheless, the way those bits of information are ordered differs depending on the citation system you choose to follow.

-You just have to choose a style and follow through with it, e.g. APA style or Chicago Manual.
+You have to choose a style and use it consistenly, e.g. APA style or Chicago Manual.
 Those systems are so-called author/year (or date) systems that use parenthetical references in the text (author, year, page number).
-The short references in the text directly refer to the full reference in the reference list, here you find all the information as listed in the table above.
+The short references in the text directly refer to the full reference in the reference list; this is where you find all the information as listed in the table above.

 Recommended: What is plagiarism?